rtbnext/schema/README.md

 - Filter collections
 - Shared base types and constants

-It serves as the foundation for all RTBNext packages and ensures a consistent, strongly typed schema throughout the project.
+It serves as the foundation for all [RTBNext packages](https://npmjs.com/org/rtbnext) and ensures a consistent, strongly typed schema throughout the project.

-Used by [realtimebillionaires.de](https://realtimebillionaires.de) and the official [RTBNext API](https://api.rtbnext.de).

 ----